 Making Friends with Billy Wong by Augusta Scattergood

 This looks great!
 I’ve enjoyed all of Augusta Scattergood’s books so far though my son hasn’t read any of them.
-This has an Asian American Deep South twist and I’m looking forward to reading it. [chapter book, ages 9 and up]
+This has an Asian American Deep South twist and I’m looking forward to reading it. [middle grade, ages 9 and up]

 As Brave as You by Jason Reynolds

 Jason Reynolds is truly the nicest person.
 When he found an errant email about an interview with Multicultural Children’s Book Day, he was gracious and lovely and posted this for us.
-This is his first middle-grade book (ages 9 and up) so I immediately bought it for my son. [chapter book, ages 9 and up]
+This is his first middle-grade book (ages 9 and up) so I immediately bought it for my son. [middle grade, ages 9 and up]

 Paper Wishes by Lois Sepahban